dmbarbour/awelon/AboutABC.md

 * base64url encoding of hashes in token text (32 bytes for 192 bits)
 * encryption: AES in CTR mode, simply using a zero nonce/IV
 * authenticate and filter ciphertexts using both secure hashes
-* compression: LZSS (w12,l5) is a promising candidate
+* compression candidate: LZSS with fixed window, or LZSS+Huffman

-* ABC should compress very well compared to most languages.
+In case of LZSS+Huffman, it might be worthwhile ensuring consistent 9-bit words for the Huffman encoder.
+This might be achieved by selecting LZSS sizes (W,L) = (13,4) or (12,5).
+Of these, (13,4) is likely the superior choice for effective compression.
+Without Huffman, an LZSS encoding at (11,4) or (12,4) is also tempting.

 *ASIDE:* A remaining vulnerability is confirmation attacks [1](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html)[2](http://en.wikipedia.org/wiki/Convergent_encryption).
-An attacker can gain low-entropy information - e.g. a bank account number - by hashing candidates and confirming whether the resource is available.
+An attacker can gain low-entropy information - e.g. a bank account number - by exhaustively hashing candidates and confirming whether the resource is available.
 To resist this, a compiler should add entropy to potentially sensitive resources via annotation or embedded text.
 Distinguishing sensitive resources is left to higher level languages and conventions, e.g. in AO we define word `secret!foo` for every sensitive word `foo`.

 ### ABC Paragraphs